Zahn McClarnon: Career

 McClarnon got his start in a local production of Jesus Christ Superstar at the Chanticleer Theater in Council Bluffs, Iowa.
 He connected with John Jackson, a local Omaha casting director who later became known for his work with director Alexander Payne.
 McClarnon gained some local work and in the early 1990s, he moved to Los Angeles for his career.

 In the Into the West (2005) miniseries for TNT, McClarnon played Running Fox.
 He starred in the 2009 film Not Forgotten and comedy film Repo Chick.
 In 2013, he was in the horror movie Resolution.
 He had a recurring role as Bodaway Macawi in Ringer.
-He also played Mike Parker in the first four episodes of the SundanceTV series The Red Road.
+He played Mike Parker in the first four episodes of the SundanceTV series The Red Road.

 From 2012 to 2017, McClarnon portrayed Mathias, the Chief of Indian Tribal Police of the Cheyenne reservation, in Longmire, originally an A&E and later a Netflix television series.

 McClarnon portrayed Hanzee Dent in the second season of the TV series Fargo, where his performance received critical acclaim.
 He appeared in the TV series Timeless as Native American U.S. Marshal Grant Johnson in the episode "The Murder of Jesse James".
 McClarnon appeared as Toshaway in AMC Network's The Son, for which he learned the Comanche language.

 McClarnon appeared as Akecheta, the leader of the Ghost Nation, in HBO's Westworld.
-Although usually credited as a recurring character, McClarnon was credited as a main cast member in "Kiksuya", the eighth episode of the second season, which focuses almost exclusively on his character's backstory.
+Although usually credited as a recurring character, McClarnon was credited as a main cast member in "Kiksuya", the eighth episode of the second season, which focuses on his character's backstory.
 His performance in the episode received critical acclaim, with the critic's consensus on the review aggregate website Rotten Tomatoes stating that McClarnon delivered a "heart-wrenching, formidable performance" that elevates the episode to "one of the best of the entire series".